 Welcome!
 My name is Alyssa Siegel and I am a licensed professional counselor.
 Counseling to me is a collaborative process.
-I am a proactive and strength based counselor provides both support and challenge as well as guidance and concrete ideas to help my clients achieve change.
+I am a proactive and strength based counselor who provides you with both support and challenge as well as guidance and concrete ideas to help my clients achieve change.
 I am not a counselor that will simply nod along and take notes.
 I try each session to “get in there”, identifying themes and suggesting tools that could improve the quality of your life and relationships, empowering clients to leave feeling as if they have an ideas that can be used in the time spent out of the office.

 Many of my clients come from creative and social justice backgrounds.
 My approach tends to incorporate systems, feminist, humanist, person-centered and existential strategies but I believe that each person’s unique world view is tremendously influential in determining what strategies will be most effective in helping them reach their goals.
 In my practice, I specialize in sex and relationship therapy.
 I also work with clients on a variety of stated concerns such as depression, anxiety, and identity development.